 We believe in a relational ministry.
 Homeless people in Seattle do not need another dollar or more free food.
-They need the love of Jesus expressed through his representatives – his ambassadors.
-We seek to love those the world has left behind.
+They need the love of Jesus expressed through you and us – his ambassadors.
+We seek to love those the world wishes would just go away.

 Care for the Whole Person

 We believe in helping the homeless and the poor in Seattle get back on their feet.
 We use a program called Holistic Hardware, which was pioneered by Joe Holland in Harlem about 20 years ago.
 He has led countless people out of homelessness through his approach.

 We believe giving away free things to the homeless doesn’t help if that’s all you do.
 In fact, we believe it hurts – both them and us.
 Research reveals a profound difference between relief and development.
 The only reason Babysteps gives anything away is as a means to an end.
 And that end is to build relationships and empower each homeless friend to take the small steps (baby steps!) that will lead them to the life they want.